Passive Income Mastery – A Guide to Buying & Disposing of Notes for Steady Returns

 Schedule B Amortization & Partial Note Purchase

-Schedule A - Total balance amortization that is owed by buyer or payer
+Schedule A – Total balance amortization that is owed by the buyer or payer

-Schedule B - Partial balance amortization that is owned by the investor
+Schedule B – Partial balance amortization that the investor owns

 Schedule C – Remaining interest due to seller or note broker